speedypotato/3D-Print-Calculator/README.md

  5. Run Runner.bat!
 Yay!
 You will need to slice the parts in your slicer first, then input data as requested.

 ToDo List:
+ - Cost calculation based on weight.
+Probably going to be a setting between weight and length in Config.txt.
  - Config file creation if files do not exist.
  - Printer Depreciation calculation?